Ronnie Murphy (footballer): Career

 at FC Universitatea Craiova on 3 November 1982.

-He played 4 times in European competition for the Hoops.
+He played 4 times in European competition for Shamrock Rovers.

-A youth international Ronnie made 163 League appearances (6 goals) and 3 European appearances for Bohs after signing for them in 1983.
+A youth international, Ronnie made 163 Llague appearances (6 goals) and 3 European appearances for Bohemians after signing for them in 1983.
 He signed for Dundalk in June 1990 and won a League of Ireland winners medal in his first season at the club.
 He remained at Oriel Park until the beginning of the 1993/94 season when he signed for Monaghan.